FikriFadzil/Nujum-Project/README.md

    1. Raw data are available in `.manuscript` directory.
 Feel free to amend with new data and contribute on new fingerprints.
    2. Fingerprint databases are available in `fingerprints` directory.
-   3. The fingerprints are not yet fine tune.
-Your feedbacks are welcomed for improvements.
+   3. The fingerprints are not yet fine tuned.
+Your feedback is welcome for further improvements of the product.